 Resolution is most effectively understood as an interaction between the spatial representation ("gridding") of a inversion model, and the effective number of degrees of freedom which can be meaningfully estimated from the data.
 From this angle, there are two distinct approaches to resolution.
-First, if a somewhat fine spatial model m is supplemented by well chosen meta-parameters θ expressing effective spatial correlation, the resolution is embodied in the marginal distribution for the correlation parameters θ given the data.
-Overfitted, or excessively deconvolved, models correspond to low-probability regions of the correlationparameter posterior marginal distribution(s).
-Secondly, resolution can be approached as a model-selection problem of choosing, among a family of models k = 1...N of varying spatial discretization, the model or models having most posterior support in the data.
+First, if a somewhat fine spatial model m is supplemented by well chosen meta-parameters $\theta$ expressing effective spatial correlation, the resolution is embodied in the marginal distribution for the correlation parameters $\theta$ given the data.
+Overfitted, or excessively deconvolved, models correspond to low-probability regions of the correlation-parameter posterior marginal distribution(s).
+Secondly, resolution can be approached as a model-selection problem of choosing, among a family of models k=1...N of varying spatial discretization, the model or models having most posterior support in the data.
 Clearly the measure of "support" implied here must incorporate automatic penalties for overfitting, so the statistical significance of the models is the central issue.

 Both of these approaches can be expressed in a Bayesian framework.
-We use the usual notation L(d|m) for the likelihood of the data d (length n_d) under model m, and p(m) for the prior probability of the parameters in model m.
+We use the usual notation L(d|m) for the likelihood of the data d (length $n_d$ ) under model m, and p(m) for the prior probability of the parameters in model m.
 The likelihood is often the most contentious part of any Bayesian framework.
 It depends centrally on a model for the "effective" noise, which is defined as the difference between modelled and (processed) data.
 This difference clearly absorbs instrumental noise, external and cultural noise, and errors in the forward modelling assumptions.
 Rarely is it beyond dispute that the computer model adequately models the physics.
-One usually works with the pragmatic assumption that the data are well processed (mistakes/outliers removed etc), the errors are zero-mean independent, and the dominant unknown is the variance of the error.
-For reasons of analytical convenience, Gaussian error models are most useful, so the likelihood is often of form $L(d|m) \sim \exp(-(d-f(m))^T C_D^{-1}(d-f(m)))$, with f(m) the forward model for the data, and the unknown noise parameters σ_i buried in the matrix $C_D = \text{diag}\{\sigma_i^2\}$.
+One often works with the pragmatic assumption that the data are well processed (mistakes/outliers removed etc), the errors are zero-mean independent, and the dominant unknown is the variance of the error.
+For reasons of analytical convenience, Gaussian error models are most useful, so the likelihood is often of form $L(d|m) \sim \exp(-(d-f(m))^T C_D^{-1}(d-f(m)))$ , with f(m) the forward model for the data, and the unknown noise parameters $\sigma_i$ buried in the matrix $C_D = \operatorname{diag}\{\sigma_i^2\}$ .
+Some kind of dilution of this likelihood distribution may be required to model correlated or biased data.
+See for example, the discussions in Appendix E.

-To provide some context, the 1D forward CSEM problem considered herein is a layer based model, usually with transmitter close ($\approx 30m$) to the seafloor, receivers for electric or magnetic fields on the seafloor, known resistivity through the seawater profile, and unknown resistivity in each of some n{layers} layers under the mudline, terminating in a half space.
-The forward problem and sensitivity matrix $\partial f_i / \partial m_j$ for this configuration is a well-studied problem (Key, 2009; Constable et al., 1987; Chave and Cox, 1982; Loseth, 2007), with received fields a simple sum of Hankel transforms with kernels arising from reflectivity recursions running down the stack of layers.
-The measurements d_i are taken as electric or magnetic fields, unrolled over frequency and transmitter-receiver offset.
-Typically, the noise estimates σ_i are initially estimated at some fraction of the field amplitude, say 5%, so these have a large dynamic range.
-(The large range is required by the absorbtion of modelling errors as much as anything else).
+To provide some context, the 1D forward CSEM problem considered herein is a layer based model, usually with transmitter close ( $\approx 30m$ ) to the seafloor, receivers for electric or magnetic fields on the seafloor, known resistivity through the seawater profile, and unknown resistivity in each of some $n{\text{layers}}$ layers under the mudline, terminating in a half space.
+The forward problem and sensitivity matrix $\partial f_i/\partial m_j$ for this configuration is a well-studied problem (Key, 2009; Constable et al., 1987), with received fields a simple sum of Hankel transforms with kernels arising from reflectivity recursions running down the stack of layers.
+The measurements $d_i$ are taken as electric or magnetic fields, unrolled over frequency and transmitter-receiver offset.
+Typically, the noise estimates $\sigma_i$ are initially estimated at some fraction of the field amplitude, say 5%, so these have a large dynamic range.
+(The large range is required by the absorption of modelling errors as much as anything else).
 The acquisition usually attempts to keep the source dipole a constant height over the seafloor, and this can be used to advantage in splining the fast Hankel transforms in the forward model to retrieve fields at all offsets for a given frequency and transmitter height.